 Why You Might Open-Source Your RPG

 A few RPG creators might make bank, but for the most part, we don't.
 For the most part, people don't even want to make it their entire career - they have a particular vision of a game they want to make.
-I think if indie designers want to see their ideas succeed, they should release them and start working with others, because nobody's good at everything you need to do to create an RPG.
+I think if indie designers want to see their ideas succeed, they should release them and start working with others, because nobody has all the skills needed to create an RPG.

 Creating a passable RPG requires typography, art, rules, a setting, indexing, editing, good technical prose and reasonable non-technical prose.
 A lot of people have a fantastic idea for a setting, or want to design a tight set of rules, but nobody can do everything.